What are Adverbs?

 Adverbs of Manner

-Adverbs of manner describe the manner in which something was carried out.
+Adverbs of manner describe how something was carried out.
 They usually modify verbs, ending in -ly, and can be found at the end of the sentence or right before the word they modify.
 These include angrily, hungrily, beautifully, etc.

 Examples: